gboeer/gboeer.github.io/drafts/yolo_versions.md

 What makes YOLO unique is its **single-shot detection approach**.
 Instead of breaking the image into regions or running multiple passes, YOLO processes the entire image in one go, framing object detection as a regression problem.
 This method allows YOLO to be incredibly fast and efficient, making it ideal for real-time applications.

-Even today, these core ideas—processing the image in one pass, dividing it into a grid, and predicting bounding boxes and class probabilities simultaneously—are present in every version of YOLO, no matter how advanced or modified they’ve become.
+Even today, these core ideas, processing the image in one pass, dividing it into a grid, and predicting bounding boxes and class probabilities simultaneously, are present in every version of YOLO, no matter how advanced or modified they’ve become.

 ---